RVThan06/Datastructure_CPP/README.md

 DataStructs is a modern, header-only C++20 data structures library.
 The primary goal of this project is to provide clean, efficient, and standard-compliant implementations of fundamental data structures.

-Built with modern C++ paradigms in mind, the library leverages C++20 features (such as concepts and compile-time evaluations where appropriate) and is strictly validated against rigorous compiler warnings to ensure memory safety and robust performance.
+Built with modern C++ paradigms in mind, the library leverages C++20 features and is strictly validated against rigorous compiler warnings to ensure memory safety and robust performance.

 ## Features